clirdlf/ndsa.org/about/strategic-plan.md

 - Develop and document an onboarding process for new CC members, new WG members and new NDSA members
 - Clarify our mission/action/guiding principles
 - Grow conference revenues to support dedicated program coordination role
-- Explore growing the annual conference to build enough of a funding stream to support hiring a program manager for NDSA at CLIR
+- Explore growing the annual conference to build enough of a funding stream to support hiring a program manager for NDSA at CLIR-->